JuPfu/beck-view-movie-gui/README.md

 The Beck-View-Movie-gui App supplies a user-friendly interface to configure the various settings for the Beck-View-Movie Application, such as output directory of the generated movie, the (base-)name of the generated movie, the movie's resolution, codec, format, frames per second, and other technical attributes.
 It is built using ttkbootstrap for a modern and consistent look and feel across different operating systems.

-![Beck View Movie GUI](./assets/img/beck-view-movie-gui.png) beck-view-movie-gui showing log-information after successfully finished assembling of digitised images.
+![Beck View Movie GUI](./assets/img/beck-view-movie-gui.png) beck-view-movie-gui showing log-information after it successfully has finished assembling 2163 digitised images into a movie.

 ---

 ## 🚀 Features